FaiLuReH3Ro/correlations-py/README.md

 ## Dataset Used

-I will use various tables in the database that were created during the [Outliers](https://github.com/FaiLuReH3Ro/Outliers-Py) section.
+I will use various tables in the database (`survey-data.db`) that were created during the [Outliers](https://github.com/FaiLuReH3Ro/Outliers-Py) section.

 The tables are derived from `clean_survey_data.csv`.

 ## Objectives

-* Connect to sqlite3
+* Connect to the database using sqlite3
-* Load the dataset into the database as a table
 * Find some correlations and trends in the data
 * Visualize the correlations and trends